 But some door dashers do escape and are never found again.
 Others cause injuries when they trip owners trying to get out or when owners fall trying to prevent the doorway dash.

-Of course, house cats not acclimated to the outdoors run the greatest risk of injuring themselves (or being injured by another cat, a person, or a car) if they manage to get out.
+Of course, house cats not acclimated to the outdoors run the greatest risk of injuring themselves (or being injured by another cat, person, or car) if they manage to get out.
 Unfortunately, when they try to modify this behavior, cat owners are battling the animal's evolutionary urge to explore the unknown.

 Sometimes the best way to curb a cat's need to escape is to meet the animal halfway.